Shivam-Krishna24/code-visualizer/README.md

-#🧠 Code Execution & Array Traversal Visualizer#

-A step-by-step code execution visualizer designed to make program execution visible, especially for loops and array traversal.
+🧠 CODE EXECUTION & ARRAY TRAVERSAL VISUALIZER

+A STEP-BY-STEP CODE EXECUTION VISUALIZER FOR LEARNING LOOPS & ARRAY TRAVERSAL

+# WHAT THIS PROJECT IS

-This project is a controlled educational execution engine, not a full compiler or interpreter.
+This project is a controlled educational execution engine that visually explains how code runs, instead of only showing final output.
-It prioritizes clarity, determinism, and visual correctness over language completeness.

-🚀 What This Project Does

-Instead of executing real JavaScript, this tool:

-Parses code into explicit execution steps

-Executes one micro-step at a time

-Maintains an explicit memory model

-Visually renders:
+It focuses on making:

 variable creation & mutation

-loop execution flow
+loop execution

-array traversal with active index highlighting
+array traversal

-👉 Learners can see how code runs internally, not just the final output.

-🎯 Why This Project Exists
+memory state changes

+visible and understandable.

+# WHY THIS PROJECT EXISTS

-Many beginners struggle because:
+Most beginners struggle because:

-Code runs too fast
+code runs too fast

-Memory changes are invisible
+memory changes are invisible

-Loops feel “magical”
+loops feel magical

-Array traversal is abstract
+array traversal is abstract

-This project slows execution down and makes program state visible at every step.
+This project slows execution down and turns it into visual steps.

-🏗️ Architecture Overview
+# HOW IT WORKS (HIGH-LEVEL)

+This is NOT a full compiler or interpreter.

+Instead:

+code is parsed line-by-line

+converted into explicit execution steps

+executed one micro-step at a time

+memory is tracked manually and visualized

+This guarantees:

+deterministic execution
+no hidden behavior
+perfect sync with visuals

+# ARCHITECTURE OVERVIEW
-🔹 1.
-Parser (createSteps)
+## 1. PARSER (createSteps)

-Reads code as plain text
+reads code as plain text

-Supports a restricted grammar
+supports a restricted grammar

-Converts code into structured execution steps
+converts code into structured steps
-(line, loop, etc.)

-🔹 2.
-Execution Engine (executeLine)
+## 2. EXECUTION ENGINE (executeLine)

-Executes exactly one step per click
+executes exactly one step per click

-Updates a controlled memory object
+updates a controlled memory object

-Handles:
+handles:

 variable declarations